dev-abir/portfolio/README.md

     - Clone the `public` folder (if not clonned properly) `git submodule update --init --recursive`
     - Do changes in the source code, then (optionally delete all content, except the `.git` folder of `public`).
     - Then invoke `hugo` to rebuild contents of `public`.
-    - Now at first, git add, commit and push the submodule.
+    - Now at first, git add, commit and push the submodule (`git push origin HEAD:master`).
     - Then, you can do the same for the parent (root) folder.